acronymcreations/tournament-DB/README.md

 at the end of each round so that the information is available to use when generating opponents for the next round.

 - `havePlayed(playerID, playerID)` This method can be used to see if to opponents have competed against each other already.

+- `'deletePlayers()' This method will delete all registered players.
+This should only be used at the end of the tournament.

+- `deleteMatches()` This method will delete all recorded match data.
+This should only be used at the end of the tournament.